GodotSteam/GodotSteam-Docs/docs/classes/main.md

     * 1 / "Failed (generic)"
     * 2 / "Cannot connect to Steam, client probably isn't running"
     * 3 / "Steam client appears to be out of date"

+    You can pass your app ID to the second argument and GodotSteam will set the OS environment for you so you do not have to do this manually anymore.
+By default, it sets your game's app ID to 480.

+    You can pass true to the third argument to have GodotSteam connect and use run_callbacks internally so you do not have to do this manually anymore.
+By default, it does not do this.

 ### steamShutdown